-Size The Board of the Responsible Entity should comprise a sufficient number of directors (but not less than four) to ensure it collectively has the balance of skills, knowledge, experience and commitment to enable it to discharge its duties effectively and to add value Skills & expertise a) Persons nominated as non-executive directors are expected to: have qualifications, experience and expertise of benefit to the Responsible Entity and to bring independent views to the Board's deliberations ii. review their membership of the Board from time to time taking into account their length of service, age, qualifications and expertise relevant to the Responsible Entity's Board composition principles and the overall interests of the RE and the Trust iii. regularly evaluate their other commitments to ensure they have sufficient time to fulfil their duties and responsibilities as directors of the Responsible Entity iv. undertake continuing professional development to the extent necessary to ensure they maintain the skills required to discharge their obligations b) The Responsible Entity Board maintains a skills matrix setting out the existing and desired skills, knowledge and experience required for the Board to effectively carry out its duties.
-The skills matrix assists with succession planning and is used to identify any gaps in the collective skills of the Board that should be addressed either by providing training to existing Board members or through the appointment of new directors Directors are expected to participate in programs of induction, training and development identified by the Board as necessary to maintain the skills and knowledge needed to perform their roles effectively Structure The Board should have a majority of non-executive directors and not less than half of the directors should be external (as defined in section 601JA of the Corporations Act) Chairman a) The Board should be chaired by an external non-executive director b) The positions of Chairman and Managing Director should not be held by the same person Wesfarmers nominee The Board may include one director (other than the Managing Director) from within the Wesfarmers Group or nominated by the Wesfarmers Group b) There can be no common directors between the Responsible Entity and Wesfarmers Investments Pty Ltd or any other Wesfarmers company that may invest in or have material financial dealings with the Trust Executive directors Persons appointed as executive directors:
+Size The Board of the Responsible Entity should comprise a sufficient number of directors (but not less than four) to ensure it collectively has the balance of skills, knowledge, experience and commitment to enable it to discharge its duties effectively and to add value Skills & expertise a) Persons nominated as non-executive directors are expected to: have qualifications, experience and expertise of benefit to the Responsible Entity and to bring independent views to the Board's deliberations ii. review their membership of the Board from time to time taking into account their length of service, age, qualifications and expertise relevant to the Responsible Entity's Board composition principles and the overall interests of the RE and the Trust iii. regularly evaluate their other commitments to ensure they have sufficient time to fulfil their duties and responsibilities as directors of the Responsible Entity iv. undertake continuing professional development to the extent necessary to ensure they maintain the skills required to discharge their obligations b) The Responsible Entity Board maintains a skills matrix setting out the mix of skills required for the Board and to assist the Board in its succession planning.
+The skills matrix is used to identify any gaps in the collective skills of the Board that should be addressed either by providing training to existing Board members or through the appointment of new directors c) Directors are expected to participate in programs of induction, training and development identified by the Board as necessary to maintain the skills and knowledge needed to perform their roles effectively Structure The Board should have a majority of non-executive directors and not less than half of the directors should be external (as defined in section 601JA of the Corporations Act) Chairman a) The Board should be chaired by an external non-executive director b) The positions of Chairman and Managing Director should not be held by the same person Wesfarmers nominee The Board may include one director (other than the Managing Director) from within the Wesfarmers Group or nominated by the Wesfarmers Group There can be no common directors between the Responsible Entity and Wesfarmers Investments Pty Ltd or any other Wesfarmers company that may invest in or have material financial dealings with the Trust Executive directors Persons appointed as executive directors: a) must be of sufficient stature and security of employment to express independent views on any matter; and are expected to retire from the Board on relinquishment of the executive position with the Wesfarmers Group.
+They are then eligible for reappointment if they meet the guidelines for non-executive directors.

-a) must be of sufficient stature and security of employment to express independent views on any matter; and b) are expected to retire from the Board on relinquishment of the executive position with the Wesfarmers Group.
-They are then eligible for reappointment if they meet the guidelines for non-executive directors Board renewal Во With the assistance of the Remuneration & Nomination Committee, the Board maintains a board succession plan to ensure it has an orderly renewal process
+Board renewal With the assistance of the Remuneration & Nomination Committee, the Board maintains a board succession plan to ensure it has an orderly renewal process renewal process

 4.2.
-Independence and external director status
+Independence